mikhail4profile/PrintResolutionCalculator/README.md

 ## Run without building

-The simplest option — just open `print-resolution-calculator.html` in any browser.
+SmartScreen may block my exe because the application is not signed.
+The simplest alternative option — download only `print-resolution-calculator.html` and just open it in any browser.
 It's the same interface as the `.exe`, with nothing to install.

 ## Building the .exe yourself